The Victoria Cross (VC) is awarded for 'conspicuous bravery in the presence of the enemy'.

 Captains Martin-Leake and Chavasse both earned their VC bars in the Great War.
 The former earned his first VC in the Boer War in 1902 and his bar on the Western Front in 1914 and the latter earned both his VC and bar on the Western Front in 1916 and 1917 respectively; Captain Chavasse's bar was awarded posthumously.
 He was also awarded the Military Cross (MC), in 1916.

 The intrinsic value of the medal is a few tens of Pounds Sterling - not as frequently stated, a few pennies!
 Of course, it is priceless to the individual concerned, though many have been sold over the years by the recipients during their lives - often due to poverty or illness - and many more after their death.
-Today there is a very strong collector's market for any VC that is put up for sale; the current record being, in 2003, the sum of ?155,000 for the amazing array of a VC plus DSO and MC with bar, all awarded to the same person.
+Today there is a very strong collector's market for any VC that is put up for sale; the current record being, in 2009, the sum of £1.5 million paid by Lord Ashcroft for the 'double VC' awarded to Noel Chavasse.

 Many VC's are safely preserved in museums and collections - national, regimental and private - and, presumably, will not come on the market again except for very exceptional circumstances.